ex-Plant/js-basics-refreshener/src/0_GIT/git.md

 1. HOW TO CHANGE LAST COMMIT MESSAGE
- - git commit --ammend -m "new message"
+ - git commit --amend -m "new message"